-• While the introduction of a TLTRO48 (targeted longer-term refinancing opera-tions) for ecological transition projects,
+• While the introduction of a TLTRO (targeted longer-term

-- Furthermore, the green taxonomy regulation for financial institutions has not been an effective driver of change, as compliance is not mandatory, leading many institutions to deprioritize it. - Although the European Central Bank (ECB) permits interest rate reductions for loans linked to ecological transformation, this option is not currently being uti-lized in housing Renovation budgets.
+- refinancing opera-tions) for ecological transition projects, including building renovation, is an in-teresting prospect with potential benefits for financing operations, it is not yet seen as a compelling incentive for residential building owners.
+The estimated reduction in financing costs remains minimal, limiting its appeal.
+Additionally, some financial institutions point out that the current program does not func-tion as a liquidity program, an issue that a TLTRO-type mechanism could ad-dress.
+Therefore, we propose quantifying the impact of this mechanism on standard financing operations.
+At present, financial institutions estimate that they approve around 80% of building renovation financing proposals, while the remaining 20% are rejected due to perceived high default risk, primarily in small neighbourhood communities. - Furthermore, the green taxonomy regulation for financial institutions has not been an effective driver of change, as compliance is not mandatory, leading many institutions to deprioritize it. - Although the European Central Bank (ECB) permits interest rate reductions for loans linked to ecological transformation, this option is not currently being uti-lized in housing Renovation budgets.
 We recommend conducting a market analysis on green mortgages and low-interest loans to identify existing barriers to their adoption and explore potential opportunities for growth.